ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 There are several usecases where end users may interact with `react-native` applications using keyboard.
 These include:
 - iPads and Android tablet devices with attached keyboards or bluetooth keyboards
 - `react-native-windows` apps that will be deployed on PCs and laptop computers
+   - This will also benefit `react-native-windows` apps deployed on Xbox devices since Gamepad uses the same hooks behind the scenes as does Keyboard.
 - `react-native-web` apps that could be used in any end point including Chromebooks, PCs and tablet devices

 In the realm of enabling keyboard interactions, there are 2 sets of scenarios that motivate the need for Keyboarding APIs: